KalllN/Analysis-of-Youtube-Data/README.md

 3. Is there a relationship between likes, views and comments?
 5. Which category is most watched by users?

+Then this repository is the graphical solution of the above questions.
 The focus of this repository is to answer the above questions by performing Exploratory Data Analysis on the given dataset.

 YouTube maintains a list of the top trending videos on the platform.
 According to Variety magazine, “To determine the year’s top-trending videos, YouTube uses a combination of factors including measuring users' interactions (number of views, shares, comments and likes)”.